-Our Job Search Coach Jannie Allen shares her insider tips.
+Our Job Search Consultant shares her insider tips.

 "The cover letter is a claim for the role – it is your chance to highlight and match your experience against the job description and to clearly state what you can offer your potential employer.